Flowminder/FlowKit/docs/source/install.md

 FlowAuth supports any database supported by [SQLAlchemy](https://sqlalche.me), and to connect you will only need to supply a correct URI for the database either using the `DB_URI` environment variable, or by setting the `DB_URI` secret.
 If `DB_URI` is not set, a temporary sqlite database will be created.

 FlowAuth will attempt to create all necessary tables when first accessed, but will not overwrite any existing tables.
-To wipe any existing data, you can either set the `INIT_DB` environment variable to `true`, or run `flask init-db` from inside the container (`docker exec <container-id> flask init-db`).
+To wipe any existing data, you can either set the `RESET_FLOWAUTH_DB` environment variable to `true`, or run `flask init-db` from inside the container (`docker exec <container-id> flask init-db`).

 FlowAuth requires you to create at least one admin user by setting the `FLOWAUTH_ADMIN_USER` and `FLOWAUTH_ADMIN_PASSWORD` environment variables or providing them as secrets.
 You can combine these environment variables with the `INIT_DB` environment variable.